Given that agency M&As often fail to deliver, would remembering some basic principles make success more likely?

 If proposition and culture represent the what and the why, then don’t forget the how.

-We recently helped two separate innovation consultancies who’d just aligned with technology companies.
+I recently advised two separate innovation consultancies who’d just aligned with technology companies.
 They both hit the same issue.

 Although the external logic was clear, the practicalities weren’t.
 In theory, upstream innovators would define the brief and scope the solution, then the tech wizards would build it.
 But in practice, it was like mechanics having to sell car finance: drivers were promised a one-stop shop, but the staff spoke different languages.